pakeke-constructor/PushOps/txt_files/components.md

 -- callback for when `pull` or `push` is done next to a targetID="interact" ent.
 -- type is either `pull` or `push`.
 -- (interacting_ent is usually the player).
-end
+-- ALSO, e.size must be bigger than interacting distance! end